Skip to main content

 Profile Creation for Setup Wizard

 As highlighted in the previous chapter, we are now going to configure the out-of-the-box experience for users during the Autopilot setup.
 For this, we need to create a profile with several OOBE settings and assign this profile to your uploaded devices.
-We are still having the option to perform the actions for the profile creation in Intune, in our Unified User Experience, or in the Store for Business, but please be aware that the Intune Portal offers more options then the Store for Business and probably the previously mentioned Microsoft 365 Admin Center.
+We are still having the option to perform the actions for the profile creation in Intune or in our Unified User Experience.
 Within the Unified Experience, the values for deployment options are set by default according to the supported features with Silverback.

 Before starting with the Profile creation, you can review the effect of several options in the End User Experience Screens section.